Email has gone from being the godsend of business to a tool that could threaten to strangle your productivity if you let it.

 3. Right person first time.
 How many times a day do you forward emails, addressed to you, to the correct person in your company to deal with the matter?
 If this is happening regularly, stop it by simply sending a message alerting the sender to the most relevant person, pointing out that they will receive quicker attention by going direct.

 4. Keep it short.
 A long email takes you ages to read and also makes the other person feel they must write an equally long response.
 It’s wasted time, so keep it brief.
-Make decisions by email if you can as phone calls still have that protocol of niceness attached to them meaning you’ll spend the first two minutes catching up on their weekend.
+Make decisions by email if you can as phone calls still have that protocol of niceness attached to them meaning you will spend the first two minutes catching up on their weekend.
 Email ensures decisions are reached quicker.
 To make it even quicker, arm yourself with newer tools such as instant messenger, which will shave minutes off the time taken to get something actioned.

 5. Filters.
 These are very useful.
 If you are putting up a job advert for instance, use filters to file away the relevant emails for ease of retrieval and to stop them getting in the way of your day to day correspondence.